Camps

 Visit our Registration Help page for tips on how to get registered for camp.

-Check the schedule payment box when you register online to pay 50 per cent up front for summer programs and simply confirm your pre-authorized payments for the balance.
-The remainder will be automatically deducted from your credit card in two equal payments on June 1 and July 1.
+Check the schedule payment box when you register online to pay 50 per cent up front for summer programs and simply confirm your pre-authorized payment for the balance.
+The remainder will be automatically deducted from your credit card on June 1.

 Questions?
 Contact registration staff at 905-815-2000.

 Subsidies and fee assistance are available for Town of Oakville camps.
-Visit the Affordable Access page to find out how to apply for fee assistance.
+Visit the Affordable Access page to find out how to apply for fee assistance and use it to register.

 Camp hours